artsy/docker-images/sidekiq-migrate/README.md

 ### Optional enviornment variables:

-- `ACTUAL_RUN`
+- `DRY_RUN`

-If set to "true", `migrate.rb` will copy all queues and retry / scheduled sets to the new Redis instance
+If set to "true", `migrate.rb` will print a summary of queues, retry / scheduled sets and stats to the new Redis instance

 - `CLEAN_UP`

-If also set to "true", `migrate.rb` will remove they keys in the old Redis (only applies when `ACTUAL_RUN` is also true)
+If set to "true", `migrate.rb` will remove the keys in the old Redis database